nicolasbrunner/articles/mountainbike/selfshooting.md

-# Re-discovering a passion from a photographer's perspective
+# Re-discovering mountainbiking from a photographer's perspective

 ![Self-shot mountainbike riding](/assets/selfshooting/DSC00442.jpeg)
 Words & Photos: **Nicolas Brunner (photos are self-shot)**

 This is a piece about combining an existing passion (riding bikes) with a long forgotten passion (photography) and rediscovering both from a new perspective along the road.
-Alongside being a personal story, it might also appeal to the photography nerds over here with lots of experimenting and even some pseudo-science.
-So without further ado, let us take the time machine and jump back a little in time.
+Alongside being a personal story, it might also appeal to the photography nerds over here with lots of experimenting and even some pseudo-science while trying to unlock self-assisted shooting.
+So without further ado, let's get the time machine running and jump back in time.

 In the early 2000s, shortly before photography became mostly digital and being a 12-year old at the time, I was gifted an analogue mirror reflex camera for christmas.
 My parents certainly had ulterior motives for this gift, because that year our family would take 6 months off and travel with our bicycles from Switzerland to the Nordkap, the furthest point to the north in Europe mainland.
 Today, most people would probably call this bikepacking, but for us kids it was just an adventure.
 We loved being outside all day, finding a good camping spot every late afternoon and spending just half an hour a day with our school books.